 Finally, Amazon promises ‘seamless integration’ with other Git tools.
 But, if you have experience with some of the Amazon services, you know that things are not that simple.

-AWS documentation includes information on how to set up SSH for using with Git, but this method will not work with TortoiseGit.
-TortoiseGit can use SSH generated from Putty PPK Key generator, so this tutorial will show you how to set CodeCommit with Putty SSH key.
+AWS documentation includes information on how to set up SSH for use with Git, but this method will not work with TortoiseGit.
+TortoiseGit can use SSH generated from the Putty PPK Key generator, so this tutorial will show you how to set CodeCommit with the Putty SSH key.
 Before we start, make sure you install Git and TortoiseGit.